-- three (3) business days of receiving such application.
-In case of rejection, the reasons for the rejection must be stated.
-Any rejection without reasons shall be deemed to be an approval of the transfer. - 8.
-The provisions in Regulations H.5 H.6 H.7 shall not apply from May 1 to July 31 of each year. - For further clarification of the regulations regarding Inter-Member Transfers, it is noted that a Player who does not require a Release under exceptions listed in Regulation G.9 must possess an Inter-Member Transfer before participating with any Team registered within the new Member.
+- 8. The provisions in Regulations H.5 H.6 H.7 shall not apply from May 1 to July 31 of each year. - 9.
+For further clarification of the regulations regarding Inter-Member Transfers, it is noted that a Player who does not require a Release under exceptions listed in Regulation G.9 must possess an Inter-Member Transfer before participating with any Team registered within the new Member.